 Geographic referencing is carried out using the National Statistics Postcode Lookup (NSPL) file, available on the ONS Open Geography Portal.
-The version used is the most up to date file at the time of production.
-In accordance with National Statistics Geography Policy each record is allocated to a middle layer super output area (MSOA) and all other geographies on which we report, using its address and postcode which are fitted using the NSPL.Back to table of contents
+The version used is the most up-to-date file at the time of production.
+In accordance with National Statistics geography policy each record is allocated to a Middle layer Super Output Area (MSOA) and all other geographies on which we report, using its address and postcode, which are fitted using the NSPL.Back to table of contents

 Exclusions from the data

-- All commercial transactions, including operational farms
+all commercial transactions, including operational farms

-- Transfer, conveyances, assignments or leases at a premium with nominal rent which are:
+transfer, conveyances, assignments or leases at a premium with nominal rent which are:

 “right to buy” sales at a discount

 subject to a lease

 subject to an existing mortgage

 purchased with an identifiable buy to let mortgage

 to effect the sale of a share in a property

 by way of a gift

 by way of exchange

 under a compulsory purchase order

 under a court order

 transmissions or assents

 of more than one property

-- leases for 7 years or less
+leases for seven years or less

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

-The HPSSAs can be produced and published within 4 months of the latest complete Price Paid data being published by the LR, which itself is made available on a monthly basis.
-The Price Paid data is a complete record of registered residential property transactions, although additional registrations can occur after the first publication of the monthly Price Paid dataset.
+The House price statistics for small areas (HPSSAs) can be produced and published within four months of the latest complete Price Paid Data being published by the Land Registry, which itself is made available on a monthly basis.
+The Price Paid data is a complete record of registered residential property transactions, although additional registrations can occur after the first publication of the monthly Price Paid Dataset.
 More information about this is in the Accuracy section.

 Associated files and preparation

 The postcode lookup used in the production of these statistics is the National Statistics Postcode Lookup (UK) (NSPL).
 This is a complete list of current and historic postcodes in the UK along with a selection of the statistical geographies they are situated within.
-The NSPL is produced by ONS Geography and is freely available for download.
-The most recent available version of the NSPL is used when the statistics are produced.Back to table of contents
+The NSPL is produced by Office for National Statistics (ONS) Geography and is freely available for download.
+The most recently available version of the NSPL is used when the statistics are produced.

 A final list of geographies with sale counts and averages is produced and then matched back to geography lists for completeness.
 Outputs are made into tables and published as House Price Statistics for Small Areas on our website.